neilhewitt/Zem80/README.md

 ## The future for this project
 Where I think this project can be useful is in perhaps explaining how to do CPU emulation in principle.
 It's a pretty complex subject that requires a lot of learning to approach and do, and learning from the existing code is difficult because it's often quite... opaque.
 This emulator is actually quite straightforward - not that you would understand it at first glance, or without knowledge of how the Z80 itself works in quite a lot of detail - and hopefully might give people a useful starting point to build their own emulators.
 If it does, then my work is done!

 I built this thing just to prove to myself that I could.
-I have a fully-functioning emulator built in a platform that's not generally thought of as one you could build something so low-level in, and I'm very glad it did it.
+I have a fully-functioning emulator built in a platform that's not generally thought of as one you could build something so low-level in, and I'm very glad I did it.

 ## Project status
 24/04/2022 - 1.1 release.
 This contains fixes and optimisations.
 Spectrum audio is broken and does not work at all.
 I may just remove audio support as I can't get it working properly.